Product Pipeline

 ii.
 Field Trial for Travellers’ Diarrhoea

-The U.S Naval Medical Research Center (NMRC) and the Uniformed Services University (USU) Infectious Disease Clinical Research Program (IDCRP) in collaboration with the UK Ministry of Defense and the New York City Travel Clinic are jointly conducting a randomized clinical trial to evaluate the efficacy of non-antibiotic OTC products in Travellers’ Diarrhoea (TD) and inform strategies for Force Health Protection.
+The Uniformed Services University (USU) Infectious Disease Clinical Research Program (IDCRP) in collaboration with the UK Ministry of Defense are jointly conducting a randomized clinical trial to evaluate the efficacy of IMM-124E (Travelan) a non-antibiotic OTC product in Travellers’ Diarrhoea (TD) and inform strategies for Force Health Protection.

 3. IMM-529 – Clostridioides Difficile Infection(CDI)